Your cart is currently empty!

 "One very important message is how critical it is to adequately renourish people with anorexia nervosa — especially in the United States, we often see that insurance companies will de-authorize treatment prematurely.
 So people will be discharged from the hospital before their bodies have had an opportunity to sort of re-equilibrate or stabilize at a healthy weight.
 And so this suggests that getting the metabolism stabilized again might be a very important — in fact core component — to recovery from anorexia nervosa."

 Why do bodies and brains malfunction below optimum weight?
 This is still the topic of research, but here are some hints.
 Muscle and body fat aren't just inert things.
 They have functions — metabolic and more.
 Body fat is a hormone-producing organ.
-Not having enough of it could be the equivalent of having an underperforming liver or gut.
+Minimising fat is as daft as disabling chunks of your liver or gut.
 Think of how female athletes can become so unwell and lose their menstrual cycle when their body weight — and estrogen level — drops too much.

-Another example: the Minnesota starvation experiment ended with men experiencing extreme hunger, which it seems abated once they regained their body fat.
+Another example from a case study: the Minnesota starvation experiment ended with men experiencing extreme hunger, which it seems abated once they regained their body fat.

 One more example: an important hormone produced by our fat cells is leptin.
 Leptin plays a role in the complex pathways that drive our appetite and eating behaviour.
 Below some threshold, low leptin seems to bring on the starvation response we are familiar with in anorexia: this may explain the hyperactivity, low mood, and distorted beliefs that our children suffer from.
 These issues tend to reduce as we increase body weight, possibly because leptin then rises too.
 Frustratingly though, there is a lag between the two.
 Leptin doesn't rise quite as swiftly as body fat does.
 This is yet another reason not to expect weight recovery to immediately bring mental recovery.